 Demographics

 There are probably 1.6 million people living in Equatorial Guinea.
 While the Bubi are the major group on Bioko Island, most belong to the Fang ethnic group.
-Among several ethnic groups are the Annobonese, Ndowe, and Fernandinos.
-The official language is Spanish; various indigenous languages are also spoken.
+Among many ethnic groups are the Annobonese, Ndowe, and Fernandinos; Spanish is the official language; several indigenous languages are also spoken.

 Languages

-Officially, the language is Spanish, also the most widely used one.
 The official languages are French and Portuguese.
+Officially, the language is Spanish, the most often spoken one as well.
 Additionally, extensively utilized are local languages such as Fang and Bubi.
-English is not very often used.
+English is not used very often.

 Religion

-The main religion of Equatorial Guinea is Christianity, mostly Roman Catholicism.
 There are also indigenous spiritual traditions, frequently combined with Christian ideas.
+The primary religion of Equatorial Guinea is Christianity, mostly Roman Catholicism.
 The nation boasts a tiny Muslim minority.

 Health